element-hq/policies/docs/identity-server/privacy_notice.md

 ##### Binding on Registration

-When your client is configured to use either the vector.im or the matrix.org Identity Server and you register on a homeserver with your email address and or phone number:
+When your client is configured to use either the vector.im or the matrix.org Identity Server and you register on a homeserver with your email address and/or phone number:
-- if that homeserver is run by New Vector Ltd. (e.g. the homeserver running at matrix.org, or the [Modular](https://modular.im) homeservers), the corresponding homeserver privacy policy will advise you that said registration will also publicly link your email address and/or phone number with your Matrix ID via the Identity Server
+- if that homeserver is run by New Vector Ltd. (e.g. the homeserver running at matrix.org, or a [Modular](https://modular.im) homeserver), the corresponding homeserver privacy policy will advise you that the act of registration will _also_ publicly link your email address and/or phone number with your Matrix ID via the Identity Server
 - if that homeserver is **not** run by New Vector Ltd. then registration will **not** publicly link your email addrss or phone number with your Matrix ID.
 In this case the vector.im or matrix.org Identity Server will only store your data long enough to establish your ownership of the Third Party Identifier.

 **This behaviour is also being phased out.** In the near future, choosing to publicly link your Third Party Identifiers with your Matrix ID via an Identity Server will be a wholly separate step, fully divorced from registration.
 This document will be updated when this behaviour has changed.